 The field of nutrition and dietetics is dynamic, diverse and continuously evolving.
 Dietitians provide medical nutrition therapy in hospitals and clinics.
 They are also employed as consultants and managers, in public relations, and food and culinary positions where they manage foodservice operations in health care or other institutional and commercial settings.
 They write books, articles and newsletters.
 Dietitians are active in the health and wellness industry and in corporate wellness where they address health promotion and chronic disease prevention.
-Dietitians also work in national and state government agencies for programs such as Women Infants and Children (WIC) and the Supplemental Nutrition Assistance Program-Education (SNAP-ED), as well as agencies such as the USDA and FDA.
+Dietitians also work in national, international and state government agencies for programs such as Women Infants and Children (WIC) and the Supplemental Nutrition Assistance Program-Education (SNAP-ED), as well as agencies such as the USDA and FDA.
 A growing number of RDNs work in private practice or as entrepreneurs providing nutrition products and services to consumers.
 RDNs also work as humanitarians around the world in the area of public policy to help during times of nutritional crises.

 Here are the steps that you need to take to become a Registered Dietitian/Nutritionist (RDN) as required by the Commission on Dietetic Registration (CDR).

 - Individuals complete coursework in a Didactic Program in Dietetics (DPD) accredited by ACEND (Accreditation Council for Education of Nutritionists and Dietitians) which is achieved by completing a Bachelor of Science degree from an accredited program at a four-year university.